 - 1 cup Converted or regular long-grain white rice

-- 2 tbsp Old El Paso® taco seasoning mix from 1-oz package
+- 2 tablespoon Old El Paso® taco seasoning mix from 1-oz package

 - 1 18 oz can Progresso™ Recipe Starters™ creamy roasted garlic with chicken stock cooking sauce